TAKeanice/htpm/src/main/java/de/dbvis/htpm/constraints/ConstraintGuide.md

 3. join occurrences?
 4. occurrence fulfills constraints?
 5. pattern fulfills constraints?
-6. generated pattern!
-7. should output occurrence?
+6. should output occurrence?
-8. should output pattern?
+7. should output pattern?

-Method number 6 can be used by the constraint to save patterns that it needs later for evaluation.
 Not all reported patterns are results of the HTPM algorithm: some of them could be pruned by output filters later on.

 There are some optional bookkeeping methods, which return the number of refused patterns, refused occurrences